mecha-hq/shellbits/README.md

 ### tilt

 - `TILT_SHELLBITS_DIR`: the directory where shellbits is installed.
+- `TILT_PROJECT_NAME`: the name of the project used by all tilt targets and scripts.
+- `TILT_FORCE`: activate the force flag on any command that supports it.
+- `FORCE`: activate the force flag on any command that supports it.

 #### down

-Makefile parameters:

-- `FORCE=1`: force the destruction of the tilt's image registry.

 Environment variables: